-- Collector: a place to gather data and information on people behaviors or attitudes, extracting them from other social media platform or from the interactions that will happen on DSP. - Catalogue: an ordered and well-defined showcase of completed and ongoing searchable initiatives, with the aim of establishing a representative data model. - Exchange: a tool for sharing knowledge, expertise and valuable information (technical, financial and managerial) on existing initiatives, in order to facilitate risk management and the reuse of successful solutions in the community within various fields of interest. - Showcase: a tool for promoting successful initiatives, and the community at large, to stakeholders and potential investors by highlighting achievements and results of the employed innovative methodologies. - Map: a compass to navigate among initiatives following different paths and levels of resolution.
+- Collector: a place to gather data and information on people behaviors or attitudes, extracting them from other social media platform or from the interactions that will happen on DSP. - Catalogue: an ordered and well-defined showcase of completed and ongoing projects of members and challenges launched to members of the community. - Exchange: a tool for sharing knowledge, expertise and valuable information (technical, financial and managerial) on existing initiatives, to facilitate risk management and the reuse of successful solutions in the community within various fields of interest. - Showcase: a tool for promoting successful initiatives, and the community at large, to stakeholders and potential investors by highlighting achievements and results of the employed innovative methodologies. - Map: a compass to navigate among initiatives following different paths and levels of resolution.

-As for the researchers' role, it is about understanding the principles of this kind of forms of production and the ways to successfully export/replicate them, tuning local inputs to achieve global outcomes.
-The research team will design part of the incentives, motivations, reputations and network metrics to monitor and provide feedback to the members on how to create positive loops.
+As for the researchers'role, it is about understanding the principles of this kind of forms of production and the ways to successfully export/replicate them, tuning local inputs to achieve global outcomes.
+The research team has designed part of the incentives, motivations, reputations and network metrics with an Agent-Based approach (described in Deliverable 2.3) to monitor interactions and will provide feedback to the members on how to create positive loops.